-Moreover, the Lost Boys first recognise Peter by making him smile.
+- Moreover, the Lost Boys first recognize Peter by making him smile.

-Very possible and if true they don't even blink at Peter's change.
-If not so it's very sweet of them to give breathe to a complete stranger.
+- Very possible and if true they don't even blink at Peter's change.
+If not so it's very sweet of them to give breath to a complete stranger.

 Jack: Dad?
 I want to go home.

 - Peter still remembering Rufio even though Neverland is supposed to make you forget the dead.

 Peter: You killed Rufio, you kidnapped my children, you deserve to die.

 - Young Wendy's joy upon seeing Peter return the first time.